Neuroimmunology

 Physical therapy started when she was in the intensive care unit with a passive 4-limb range-of-motion.
 Three weeks after admission, she was transferred to a rehabilitation unit.
 Her feet were splinted in dorsiflexion when she was in bed.
 She wore custom-made leaf-spring ankle-foot orthoses when standing and walking with maximal assistance.
 Dysphagia resolved and she tolerated soft food.
 Exercises for strength and endurance as well as gait training and occupational therapy for activities of daily living were scheduled twice daily.
 After 6 weeks, she was able to walk with a front-wheel-walker and minimal assistance.
 Her feeding, grooming, and upper body dressing activities were with standby assistance only; she needed moderate assistance with lower body dressing.
 She had a bedside commode.
 Her motor strength improved significantly, but ataxia due to sensory deficits persisted.
 She continued 3 months physical therapy, once a day, in a skilled nursing home.
 She used a wheelchair and walker to move around in the nursing home.
 She was discharged home for independent living 6 months after the diagnosis of Guillain-Barré syndrome.

 The potential to enhance recovery of nerve function by manipulating the biological adaptability is the mechanism of physical and occupational therapy.
 Neuronal plasticity of peripheral nerves involves improved efficacy of synaptic activity, synaptic sprouting, axonal regeneration, remyelination, actions of neurotransmitters, and modification of ion channels for impulse conduction (12).
-In the rat sciatic nerve transection and repairing model, moderate exercise 1 hour per day, either active treadmill walking or passive cycling, improved muscle reinnervation, increased the number of regenerated axons in the distal nerve, and reduced the increased excitability of spinal reflexes 2 months after nerve lesioning (47).
+In the rat sciatic nerve transection and repairing model, moderate exercise 1 hour per day, either active treadmill walking or passive cycling, improved muscle reinnervation, increased the number of regenerated axons in the distal nerve, and reduced the increased excitability of spinal reflexes 2 months after nerve lesioning (48).
 During physical therapy, tonic and phasic stimuli are used to modify the excitability of spinal motor neuron pools via postural reflexes and co-contractions.
-Physical and occupational therapy use muscle stimulation, tendon vibration, joint compression, and skin stroking to elicit reflex movement and to retrain voluntary movement.
+Physical and occupational therapy uses muscle stimulation, tendon vibration, joint compression, and skin stroking to elicit reflex movement and to retrain voluntary movement.
 Skeletal muscles change their properties not only due to alterations in their connectivity to motor neurons, but also as a result of functional demands.
 Many of the properties of skeletal muscle can be modulated by the pattern and level of both active and passive mechanical activity.
 The regulation of acetylcholine receptors in muscle also depends on activity, innervation, and probably specific trophic influence.
 Physical and occupational therapy prevents disuse atrophy, increases endurance, and allows for adaptation after neurologic deficits.
+TENS also accelerates functional and motor recovery and increases axon density and diameter in animal models (03).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.